ewerae/MEng-Detection-of-Adversarial-Attacks-on-Machine-Learning-Based-Wireless-Communication-Systems/README.md

 4) And probably several more, but each file has comments describing the process and the paper is there to help.

-The detection method primarily focuses on the softmax values as there are exploitations learned from this layer/
+The detection method primarily focuses on the softmax values as there are exploitations learned from this layer.

 White Box Attack -
 The synthetic dataset has a range of SNR values, it has a lot of data points.